The Best Food in Valencia: Restaurants & More!

 Prepare to fall in love with the Valencian food culture and the city’s unmistakable charm.
 Don’t forget to look around and enjoy the views as Valencia is one of the most beautiful places to visit in Europe.

-Paella—The Most Famous Valencian Food
+Paella—The Most Famous Food in Valencia

 Fideua—Popular Valencia Seafood Dish

-Fideua is much like paella but served with noodles and made with seafood.
+Fideua is much like paella but served with noodles and made only with seafood.
 It originated as a fisherman's dish due to the emphasis on seafood.
 The small, hallow, thin noodles pair perfectly with the seafood tastes like shrimp, squid, monkfish, cuttlefish, and more.
 If you are looking for a famous Valencian dish that isn’t paella, this is your best option!

 Arròs a banda—Flavorful Valencian Rice